eHtmlu/advanced-settings/readme.txt

 * Improved user guidance with interactive manual
 * Numerous code optimizations and bugfixes

+= 2.10.0 - 2025-04-10 =
+* New feature to protect email addresses from spam bots (HTML entities & JavaScript)

 = 2.9.0 - 2025-03-13 =
 * New feature to remove default WordPress favicon
 * New feature to prevent auto core update emails